aws-samples/amazon-ivs-ugc-platform-web-demo/README.md

 - create a CloudFront distribution that sits in front of the backend service to handle incoming traffic from clients
 - create an API Gateway, a Network Load Balancer and an ECS Service to handle EventBridge Amazon IVS events and store them in the Metrics DynamoDB table
 - create an EventBridge rule to dispatch the Amazon IVS events to the aforementioned API Gateway
+- create and populate the Secrets Manager with a secret(s) that may require filling depending on enabled features

 ## Quick links 🔗